 Towns and villagesThe Monmouthshire & Brecon canal passes through charming villages and historic market towns on its journey from Brecon to Cwmbran.
 Together, they reflect the area's history as a farming, mining and iron working region.
 Today, tourism is a significant industry for many of these villages and towns.

-Our narrowboats and houseboats are based at Llangattock, near Crickhowell, at the mid-point of the canal.
+Our narrowboats, houseboats and electric day boats are based at Llangattock, near Crickhowell, at the mid-point of the canal.

 Our canalside holiday cottages are in Llanfoist, near Abergavenny, on the southern section of the canal.